Skip to main content

 15 Hours

-Module ID 27209-13: Describes the materials, layout, and installation procedures for many types of suspended ceilings used in commercial construction, as well as ceiling tiles, drywall suspension systems, and pan-type ceilings.
+Module ID 27209: Describes the materials, layout, and installation procedures for suspended ceilings used in commercial construction.
+Also covers ceiling tiles, drywall suspension systems, and pan-type ceilings.

 25 Hours